 The ELP goes beyond theory by providing an opportunity for participants to complete projects that have a positive impact on their laboratories or the broader public health laboratory community.

-ELP graduates are automatically welcomed into ELAN, which includes quarterly calls, engaging webinars, virtual activities, coaching opportunities, in-person educational and networking events, and an active ColLABorate Community—an online forum offering opportunities to engage in discussions with peers and share resources.
+ELP graduates are automatically welcomed into ELAN, which includes quarterly meetings, engaging webinars, virtual activities, coaching opportunities, in-person educational and networking events and an active ColLABorate Community—an online forum offering opportunities to engage in discussions with peers and share resources.
 You’ll be able to connect with fellow trailblazers from past cohorts, ensuring the ELP legacy lives on strong.

 The training I've received has launched my career and made me a better leader.
 I'm able to take the skills I've learned and apply them.
 My career would have been different had I not participated.”